 Katie is an environmental scientist with expertise in GIS and data analysis for complex earth science and water resource challenges.
 Katie has a broad range of experience using python and ArcGIS Pro to develop customized applications, such as extracting information from aerial and satellite imagery, populating appropriate attributes based on specific criteria, and developing interactive online maps and dashboards to communicate information to decision makers and the public.
 She has extensive experience with the ESRI suite of tools, including geoprocessing and spatial analysis tool kits, and is highly skilled in using the Google Earth Engine for analysis of remotely senses imagery and data sets.

 Lindsay Luchinsky, MSc

-Lindsay is an environmental data scientist with expertise that spans sustainability, biodiversity, conservation, groundwater, green energy, and environmental policy.
+Lindsay provides support to Pathways as an environmental data scientist with expertise that spans sustainability, biodiversity, conservation, groundwater, green energy, and environmental policy.
 Lindsay uses both qualitative and quantitative data analysis methods, best-practice statistical approaches, data processing in Python, and data analysis and visualizations using ArcGIS.
 Lindsay excels in developing data analysis approaches that meet the needs of the project team as well as decision makers.